Home Page

 Encyclopedia of Egyptian Pharaohs by Darrell D. Baker.
 Predynastic through Twentieth Dynasty (3200 BC - 1085 BC).

 From Slave to Pharaoh: The Black Experience of Ancient Egypt by Donald B. Redford.
-Examines the interactions between Egypt and the Nubian and Sudanese civilizations to the south, focusing on the role of racial identity in the formulation of imperial power in Egypt.
+Examines the interactions between Egypt and the Nubian and Sudanese civilizations to the south.

 Abydos: Egypt's First Pharaohs and the Cult of Osiris by David O'Connor.
 Abydos is one of the most important archaeological sites in Egypt, the burial place of the first kings and a cult center of the god of the lower world.
 113 illustrations, 11 in colour, including maps.

 Letters of the Great Kings of the Ancient Near East: The Royal Correspondence of the Late Bronze Age by Trevor Bryce.
-From the 17th to the 12th centuries BC, the five Great Kings of Egypt, Babylon, Hatti (the kingdom of the Hittites), Mitanni, and Assyria ruled over vast territories.
-Many of their letters survive, offering fascinating insights into ancient near Eastern kingdoms.
+From the 17th to the 12th centuries BC, the kings of Egypt, Babylon, Hatti (the kingdom of the Hittites), Mitanni, and Assyria ruled over vast territories.
+Many of their letters survive.

 Egypt: Land of the Pharaohs by Robert Morkot.
 An illustrated travel guide.
 Fifth edition.